 Nevada’s cannabis tourism industry is the perfect marriage of two of its strongest profit-making markets.

 1933 Industries Inc. (CSE:TGIF, FWB:1QF, OTC:VPGDF) owns and controls cannabis- and hemp-based assets in Las Vegas Nevada.
 The company is a licensed cannabis producer building a vertically integrated model to serve multiple facets across the value chain of both the medical and recreational cannabis markets in North America.Send me an Investor Kit

 Nevada’s legal cannabis market

 Keeping the number of licensed producers in check has also kept Nevada’s supply levels in check, leading to a more sustainable market.
-The state does not have an oversupply problem such as Oregon is experiencing.
-This has in turn kept the price of cannabis flower and other cannabis products fairly stable, allowing for more accurate projections of gross revenue and net profits for the Nevada’s cannabis companies.
+The state does not have an oversupply problem such as the one Oregon is experiencing.
+This has kept the price of cannabis flower and other cannabis products fairly stable, allowing for more accurate projections of gross revenue and net profits for Nevada’s cannabis companies.
 Unlike Washington and Colorado, Nevada allows non-residents to invest in and have ownership in cannabis businesses, which allows for increased investment into the industry.